 Our community partnership.

-Evart Reads launched in response to the Rising Tide Initiative, and is working to expand reading in our community through a partnership between the Mecosta-Osceola Intermediate School District, Evart Public Schools, and the City of Evart.
+Evart Reads launched in response to the Rising Tide Initiative, and initially operated under the Mecosta-Osceola Intermediate School District,.
+Now, we've transitioned to local ownership under Evart Public Schools, in partnership with the City of Evart.
 The goal is a community where everyone can read, books are accessible everywhere, and reading is a part of every day.

 In order to tackle our literacy crisis, this project needs our the whole community.
 We invite you to stand with us in support of literacy in Evart . . . let's work together to expand reading in our community, one child, one book at a time.